rpryzant/neutralizing-bias/README.md

 ## Usage

-Please see `src/README.md` and `harvest/README.md`.
+Please see `src/README.md` for bias neutralization directions.

-TODO MAKE THESE HYPERLINKS
+See `harvest/README.md` for making a new dataset (as opposed to downloading the one available above).